 The main drawback of the 120i is that the electronic control system can slow down workflow.
 It also has a chain tensioning and changing system that, although it's tool-free, can add a couple of extra minutes to your project.
 Another small snag is that it can't make the fastest cuts, but it does cut sufficiently enough to gain our approval.
 If you don't mind your project taking a little extra time, we think this saw offers great performance for the cost.

 Read Full Review: Husqvarna 120i

 BLACK+DECKER 40V MAX

-Unfortunately, the list of qualities that the MAX offers comes along with a list of shortcomings.
+Unfortunately, the list of qualities that the MAX offers comes with a corresponding list of shortcomings.
 When it comes to saw performance, the BLACK+DECKER simply cannot keep up with the top-scoring models in our review.
 In the battery life department, this cordless electric chainsaw is one of the worst that we've seen.

 Read review: BLACK+DECKER 40V MAX

 At TechGearLab we purchase all of the products at normal prices from normal retailers to guarantee zero bias while creating reviews.
 And wouldn't you know it, we have a chainsaw expert in-house.
 Our review editor Ross Patton has spent hundreds of hours with a saw in his hand cutting, trimming, and bucking all types of trees from the oak in the foothills of California to the pines of Lake Tahoe, and the elms and cottonwoods of Northern Nevada.
 With his formal education in environmental science, you can rest easy knowing that he has created tests to compare the saws as accurately as possible.